 The Hotel Brevoort Buffet had one of the most ornate bars in Chicago.
 This unique round bar with a glass rail and mirrored columns was decorated with elaborate tile patterns and a plaster rotunda.
 A chandelier and circular shelves hung in the middle.
 Deep maroons, cream, rose, green, and gold colors created an elegant look.

 The Hotel Brevoort added to its ornate interior with the Rainbow Room Dining Room with its large wall-size murals.
 A stairway leads down to the Rainbow Room Restaurant.
 The colorful wall murals depicted "Hindu Pilgrims Preparing the Evening Meal on the Banks of the Ganges."
 The dining area featured tile floors and maroon marble walls following the Lobby and Bar style.
 A novel for its time, the room was cooled with electric fans perched above a room divider.

 The building's original facade was clad in glass and converted into an office building in 1953.

 Today, the building is a steel and glass, 30-story tower with a Republic Bank in its lobby.

 |The New Hotel Brevoort, 120 W. Madison Street, was billed as "Absolutely Fireproof."|

 The Palmer House IV, S.E. corner State and Monroe Streets, 1926.

 Concluding the Palmer House saga.

-Then, after this new section was open to business, the old Hotel was razed for the construction of the rest of the new structure.
-The new building, 25-stories, was completed in 1927.
+Then, after this new section was open to business, the old Hotel was razed to construct the rest of the new structure.
+The new building, 25 stories, was completed in 1927.
 In 1945, Conrad Hilton purchased the Palmer House and continues ownership of the Palmer House today.